WSLockhart/WSLockhart.github.io/index.md

 I have two years' experience as a teaching assistant (TA) for the freshman undergraduate physics courses at the UofA: 141 (Mechanics) and 241 (Electricity & Magnetism).

-I am a nationally ranked 5-dan amateur Go player, and I have experience teaching Go as well, in private lessons and group workshops.
+I am a nationally ranked 5-dan amateur Go player, and I have taught Go both in private lessons and group workshops.

 ---